36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 The Honolulu Museum of Art’s main campus houses one of America’s best Asian art collections, as well as works by Europe’s great artists, like Picasso, Gauguin, van Gogh, etc).

-For some really unique stuff, it’s recommended to visit The Arts of Hawai’i collection, which includes Georgia O’Keeffe’s Maui landscapes and Indigenous feather capes.
+For some really unique stuff, visiting The Arts of Hawai’i collection, which includes Georgia O’Keeffe’s Maui landscapes and Indigenous feather capes is recommended.

 Address: 900 South Beretania St Honolulu, HI 96814